 Phases of rest and recovery needed to build a bigger chest:

 Rest & Recover After Exercise: There are two rest phases after a workout.
 One that called for an immediate rest after a heavy workout.
 Take at least 2 to 4 hours of rest immediately after exercise.
 And the other phase called for a rest after 48 to 72 hours.
-This means take a break from your workout after 2 or 3 days of training and let your muscles recover and grow.
+This means taking a break from your workout after 2 or 3 days of training and letting your muscles recover and grow.